caravane/SymfonyStartupEdition/README.md

 Installation
 ========================
- * Note: MongoDB only configuration by now, but easy to port to ORM *
+ * Note: Not tested with ORM, MongoDB only (feedback welcome)

 Update vendors